-- Developing policies which identify options for securing empty properties and bringing them back into use through for example compulsory purchase orders. - Reducing the number of empty properties identified through the Council Tax system, working collaboratively with key partners to establish a priority list of target properties and focus resources on addressing them, particularly those which are long term empty or that attract complaints. - The provision of financial support to bring empty properties back into use by utilising existing funding available including through the social housing grant.
+- Developing policies which identify options for securing empty properties and bringing them back into use. - Reducing the number of empty properties identified through the Council Tax system, working collaboratively with key partners to establish a priority list of target properties and focus resources on addressing them, particularly those which are long term empty or that attract complaints. - The provision of financial support to bring empty properties back into use by utilising existing funding available including through the social housing grant.